IgniteUI/help-topics/topics/02_Controls/igScroll/04_igScroll_Known_Issues.md

 # Known Issues and Limitations (igScroll)

-The following table summarizes the known issues and limitations of the `igScroll`™ control.
+The following table summarizes the known issues and limitations of the igScroll™ control.
 Detailed explanations of some of the issues and the existing workarounds are provided after the summary table.

 **Legend:**
 <table class="table">